 3. Parque Nacional Tortuguero

-As you paddle along these creeper-covered backwaters, you may spot herons, crocodiles and caiman, and monkeys and sloths hanging from trees.
+As you paddle along these creeper-covered backwaters, you may spot herons, crocodiles, and caiman, and monkeys and sloths hanging from trees.
 But Tortuguero is best known for being the home of hawksbill, loggerhead, leatherback, and green sea turtles, who travel thousands of miles each year to lay their eggs on the beaches where their lives began.
-If you want to witness the baby turtles hatching and making their journey to the ocean, try to plan your visit for between September and October.
+If you want to witness the baby turtles hatching and making their journey to the ocean, try to visit between September and October.

 4. Parque Nacional Volcán Arenal